What’s so great about Squarespace?

 And as for the text?
 It’s limited on their main and gallery pages, but each property listing is highly detailed—and perfectly translated into 4 languages (English, French, Spanish, and Catalan), right down to the print-friendly PDF generations that you can make of any listing page.

-(That kind of attention to detail requires no extra effort with a Squarespace translation app like Weglot—which translates all of a site’s text features, including documents.)
+(That kind of attention to detail requires no extra effort with a Squarespace multilingual app like Weglot—which translates all of a site’s text features, including documents.)

 Artist portfolios: simple setup & aesthetic result